LLNL/sundials/doc/arkode/SphinxDocs/guide/source/nvectors/NVector_ParHyp.rst

-The NVECTOR_PARHYP module defines implementations of all vector operations listed in the section :ref:`NVectors.Ops`, except for ``N_VSetArrayPointer`` and ``N_VGetArrayPointer``, because accessing raw vector data is handled by low-level HYPRE functions.
+The NVECTOR_PARHYP module defines implementations of all vector operations listed in the sections :ref:`NVectors.Ops`, :ref:`NVectors.FusedOps` and :ref:`NVectors.ArrayOps`, except for ``N_VSetArrayPointer`` and ``N_VGetArrayPointer``, because accessing raw vector data is handled by low-level HYPRE functions.
 As such, this vector is not available for use with SUNDIALS Fortran